The Master Plan

 What is the masterplan?

-The term Masterplan generally identifies those steering strategies through which one or more subjects (public or private) outline the planning actions aimed at obtaining an expected result.
-In urban planning, in general, the Masterplan is a sort of “Action Plan”: the objectives to be achieved are outlined, the competences, responsibilities and tools that the individual players in the decision-making process must carry out are defined.
-The Masterplan, in general, outlines sector guidelines (eg. “Logistics Masterplan”, “Port Master Plan”, “Tourism Master Plan”, etc.) thus representing – therefore – an instrument of “political” assumption of commitments to shared strategies.
-Unlike the urban planning tools for territorial planning, such as the Territorial Address Plan (Regional) the Territorial Coordination Plan (Provincial) the Structural Plan and the Urban Planning Regulations (Municipal), the Masterplan is a voluntary instrument, not subject to any adoption / approval procedure; this does not take away from the fact that – since it is a policy document – it is generally subject to public presentations which aim at an active involvement of the community concerned.
+The Master Plan, in general, outlines sectoral guidelines (e.g. “Logistics Master Plan”, “Port Master Plan”, “Tourism Master Plan”, etc.) and therefore represents a tool for “political” commitments towards shared strategies.
+Unlike urban planning tools for territorial programming, such as the Territorial Direction Plan (Regional), the Territorial Coordination Plan (Provincial), the Structural Plan and the Urban Planning Regulation (Municipal), the Master Plan is a voluntary tool, not subject to any adoption/approval procedure; this does not detract from the fact that – being a guidance document – it is generally subject to public presentations aimed at actively involving the interested community.

 - the analytical-interpretative phase